The Internet of Cosmetics And Beauty in The Bathroom of The Future

 6) Digitalized and microchipped toilets

 Japan is the country of endless technological possibilities – especially when it comes to the loo.
 It’s not just another trip to the lavatory; it’s a high-tech cultural experience.
 The Medical Futurist could experience that first-hand in Osaka in May.
 When Dr. Mesko entered the bathroom, the toilet greeted him, opened up automatically and cleaned itself.
-There was a control panel next to him with various functions, and he could flush the toilet on that too.
+There was a control panel next to him with various functions, and he could flush the toilet with that too.

 These sophisticated appliances provide users a wide variety of functions, including heated seats, warm water jets, and flushing at the touch of a button – or sometimes with just a wave of the hand.
 Features continue to advance, with some recent models even including seats and lids that raise and lower automatically.